Michael-Williams49/movie-recs/docs/Tasks.md

       - Calculates the proportion of recommended movies where the actual user rating falls within the rating_range.
     - For Feature_Joint models:
       - Computes the Mean Absolute Error (MAE) between predicted ratings and actual user ratings.
-  - Returns the calculated accuracy or MAE.
+  - Returns the calculated precision or MAE.